-Following the 2010 census, the Census Bureau conducted a reconstruction experiment based on just 6.2 billion of the 150 billion independent statistics it had published.
-Second Abowd Decl. ¶ 40.
+The decennial census is not immune to these trends.
+Following the 2010 census, the Census Bureau conducted its own reconstruction experiment based on just 6.2 billion of the 150 billion independent statistics it had published.
+Abowd Decl. ¶ 40.
 The Bureau's simulated attack showed that a conservative attack scenario would allow an attacker to accurately re-identify at least 52 million 2010 Census respondents (17% of the population) and the attacker would have a high degree of confidence in their results with minimal additional verification or field work.
 Id.
 In a more pessimistic scenario, an attacker with access to higher quality commercial name and address data than those used in the simulated attack could accurately re-identify around 179 million Americans or around 58% of the population.
 Id.